 3. Home to a Handful of Oasis – a Fact You Can’t Deny

 Wait, what?
 You read it right.
 Joshua Tree National Park is home to a number of oases, such as 29 Palms Oasis, 49 Palms Oasis, Lost Palms Oasis, and Oasis of Mara.
-Seemingly, even the desert can’t resists California fan palms and allows them to thrive, but only in a few specific areas.
+It looks like even the desert can’t resist California fan palms and allows them to thrive, but only in a few specific areas.
 The desert must protect its reputation as a dry and unwelcoming place, after all.

-And as it becomes quiet expected, the old legends and tales surround these lush paradises.
-For the sake of briefness of this blog post, I’ll stop here.
+And as it becomes quite expected, the old legends and tales surround these lush paradises.
+For the sake of briefness of this article, I’ll stop here.
 For those who want to know more about this side of Joshua Tree National Park, start with a tale about the Oasis of Mara.

 Things You didn’t Know about Weather in Joshua Tree National Park